You’re looking for the best FREE Pinterest scheduler . . . if such a thing exists.

 BONUS Method: Get OTHER People to Schedule Your Pins for Free

 To get started with tribes you’ll have to first sign up for a Pinterest Tailwind account.
-When you use my link you’ll be able to get 100 free scheduled pins (no time limit), plus your first month of the Plus plan free, should you decide to upgrade.
+When you use my link you’ll be able to get 100 free scheduled pins (with no time limit).

 How Can Tailwind Tribes Get You FREE Promo?